-When the heat of summer fully sets in, there’s nothing better than taking a refreshing dip in the pool.
-While playing in the pool is fun for the whole family, it’s important to remember that it also holds certain risks.
+When the heat of summer sets in, there’s nothing better than taking a refreshing dip in the pool.
+While playing in the pool is fun for the whole family, it’s important to remember it also holds certain risks.
 If you want to protect your loved ones this summer, make sure you keep these pool safety tips in mind.

 Finally, it’s important to make sure that your pool’s water chemistry is balanced before allowing anyone to swim.
-Take measurements beforehand and, if you need to add more chemicals, wait two hours before taking another reading to allow the water to settle.
+Take measurements beforehand.
+If you need to add more chemicals, wait two hours before taking another reading to allow the water to settle.

 If the water appears cloudy or discolored, do not let anyone enter the pool.
 This could be an indication of a potentially dangerous chemical imbalance.
 If you are having trouble with your pool’s chemistry, contact a local pool expert for assistance.